CHARLOTTE METRO DSA BYLAWS

 Section 1: Notice of Proposed Amendments

-Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of the Local Chapter, and submitted to the Charlotte Metro DSA Steering Committee at least one (1) month in advance of a regularly scheduled Regular Meeting or General Meeting.
-The Steering Committee or an ad-hoc body appointed by the Steering Committee shall review any such amendments and ensure that the discussion and vote upon such amendments are listed on the agenda of the Regular Meeting or General Meeting.
+Proposed amendments to these Bylaws must be made by written resolution, endorsed by five (5) members of the Local Chapter, and submitted to the Charlotte Metro DSA Steering Committee at least one (1) month in advance of a regularly scheduled General Meeting or Chapter Convention.
+The Steering Committee or an ad-hoc body appointed by the Steering Committee shall review any such amendments and ensure that the discussion and vote upon such amendments are listed on the agenda of the General Meeting or Chapter Convention.
 The agenda is provided to the membership fourteen (14) days in advance of the meeting, which will serve to notify the membership that Bylaws amendments have been submitted for consideration.

 Section 2: Vote

-These Bylaws may be amended, repealed, or altered in whole or in part by a simple majority vote of any General Meeting or Regular Meeting at which there is a quorum.
+These Bylaws may be amended, repealed, or altered in whole or in part by a simple majority vote of any General Meeting or Convention at which there is a quorum.

 Section 3: Notification of Changes in Bylaws